cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 #### Naming

 Indicator and signal names need to be approved by [@RoniRos](https://www.github.com/RoniRos).
+It is better to start that conversation sooner rather than later.

 The data source name as specified during an API call (e.g. in `epidatr::pub_covidcast(source = "jhu-csse", ...)`, "jhu-csse" is the data source name) should match the wildcard portion of the module name ("jhu" in `delphi_jhu`) _and_ the top-level directory name in `covidcast-indicators` ("jhu").
 (Ideally, these would all also match how we casually refer to the indicator ("JHU"), but that's hard to foresee and enforce.)